Russian Blue cat crouching on carpet

 However, they can develop progressive retinal atrophy (PRA), which deteriorates photoreceptor cells and can lead to blindness.
 They are also prone to UTIs and bladder stones.
 Be sure to take your Russian Blue to the vet at least annually for check-ups.

 Additionally, you should watch your Russian Blue’s weight because obesity can be an issue.
-The Russian Blue is laid-back, so too many treats and prolonged inactivity can prove harmful.
-Healthy cat food and plenty of playing is a great way to support their health.
+The Russian Blue is a laid-back indoor cat that prefers being treated as a Russian czar, so too many treats and prolonged inactivity can prove harmful.
+Healthy cat food and plenty of playing is a great way to support your Russian Blue and minimize any potential health problems

 Adopting a Russian Blue